engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 Note that the `<option>` values are objects rather than strings.
 Svelte doesn't mind.

 Because we haven't set an initial value of selected, the binding will set it to the default value (the first in the list) automatically.
-Be careful though — until the binding is initialised, selected remains undefined, so we can't blindly reference e.g. selected.id in the template.
+Be careful though — until the binding is initialized, selected remains undefined, so we can't blindly reference e.g. selected.id in the template.
 If your use case allows it, you could also set an initial value to bypass this problem.

 *Full Example*